 Fees & Retakes

-You will receive two discounted retakes for every GED® test subject you purchase but don’t pass.
-You have 365 days after your full price test to use these retakes.
-After receiving two retakes at the reduced price, the price of the test subject returns to the regular price.
-If you do not pass that subject again, you will receive two more retakes at the reduced rate.
-GED® Testing Service waives its $20 testing fee, however additional testing fees may still apply in your state.
+You will receive one discounted retake for every GED® test subject you purchase but don’t pass.
+You have 365 days after your full-price test to use this retake.
+After receiving one retake at the reduced price, the price of the test subject returns to the regular price.
+If you do not pass that subject again, you will receive one more retake at the reduced rate.
+GED® Testing Service waives its $26 testing fee, however additional testing fees may still apply in your state.